About St. Teresa Parish

 The church bells which can be heard tolling in the neighborhood were made in Holland, shipped to the United States, and then blessed at St. Teresa in 1964.
 Many of the stained glass windows in the church building were donated by contributions from parishioners.
 Each one tells a story in symbol.
 Particularly noticeable are those symbolizing the Beatitudes in the body of the church.
 One of the most beautiful is that of the patron saint of the parish.
 St. Teresa of Lisieux was a cloistered Carmelite nun in the late 1800’s from the age of 15 until her early death at the age of 24.

 St. Teresa Church was established and built in 1931 near its present location of Floral Avenue and North Limestone Street.
 The original church building now houses the gymnasium for the Limestone Campus of Catholic Central Schools subsequent to the consolidation in 2004.
 The first Mass at the parish was held on September 20, 1931, with Father Daniel Collins as the new priest and pastor.
 Father Collins remained pastor for 38 years.
-There have been just four pastors since: Father James Eisenhauer from 1969 until 1984; Father Victor Ries, who served 11 years until the summer of 1995; Father Rick Walling, who served 12 years until the summer of 2007; and our current pastor, Father Edwin Gearhart, who assumed the position in June of 2007.
+The pastors have been: Father James Eisenhauer from 1969 until 1984; Father Victor Ries, 1984-1995; Father Rick Walling, 1995-2007, Fr.
+Edwin Gearhart, 2007-2015.
+Fr.
+John MacQuarrie is the current pastor.